Honolua Third Thursday Volunteer Day, Dec 18

 Email volunteer@AlohaPuuKukui.org to reserve your spot and receive meeting instructions.

-Get outside, get your hands dirty, and join us for a fun day as we restore an old pineapple field to a native Hawaiian forest.
+Get outside, get your hands dirty, and join us for a fun day as we restore the native Hawaiian forest.

 We start with a 20 minute walk uphill to the reforestation area.
 Transportation up the hill is available if needed.